Follow this general procedure when building an editor add-on:

 When you colloborate with others in developing an add-on, a single user account owns the add-on project.
 When you publish an add-on, a single user account acts as the publisher.
 The publishing account must have edit access to the add-on script project, but it doesn't need to be project owner.

-It's very important to avoid situations where you lose access to an add-on code or settings because the owner of the project left your organization.
+It's very important to avoid situations where you lose access to an add-on's code or settings because the owner of the project left your organization.

-To prevent this, we encourage you to use Team Drives when you collaborate on an add-on.
-Placing your add-on script file in a Team Drive ensures that no single account is the sole owner of the project.
+To prevent losing access to add-on code, we encourage you to use shared drives when you collaborate on an add-on.
+Placing your add-on script file in a shared drive ensures that no single account is the sole owner of the project.

 It is also recommended that you add collaborators to the script project's Cloud Platform (GCP) project.
 This helps ensure someone on your team always can access the add-on's Cloud settings.